comp110-lytle/comp110/site/exercises/battleship.md

 ## Part 1. `input_guess` - 20 points

 Declare a function named `input_guess`.
 The function will prompt for and eventually return the user's row or column guess.
 More specifically, the function takes in an `int` parameter representing the size of the grid, a `str` parameter representing  a specification of row or column, and an `int` return type.
-The algorithm of this function is _very similar_ to the user input logic you have already used in EX02——note how we have condensed repitive logic for inputting a row and column into one reusable function!
+The algorithm of this function is _very similar_ to the user input logic you have already used in EX02——note how we are condensing repetitive logic for inputting a row and column into one reusable function!

-Since the caller of this function can be expected to provide a correct argument for the '`str`, specifically one that is "row" or "column, we will "assert" this assumption in our code such that an error is raised if it is not found to be true.
+Since the caller of this function can be expected to provide a correct argument for the `str` parameter, specifically one that is "row" or "column, we will "assert" this assumption in our code such that an error is raised if it is not found to be true.
 As the first line of code in your function's body, add the following assert statement and fill in the blank (`_____`) with your second parameter's name:

 `assert ______ == "row" or ______ == "column"`